tsmith512/bframes/content/docs/cookbook/live/stats.md

 ## WIP

-- What is the `history` object that occasionally appears here?
-It has a key that is neither the Input nor Video ID
+The top-level object will always contain a key with the live input ID.
+Some messages will include keys for updates on live _output_ IDs, if defined to observe their connection status.

-- Can we remove that?
+- TBD `history` object
-- Can we make this accessible by Input ID instead of RTMP key?
+- Can we make this accessible using a non-broadcast secret?
 - @TODO: Cycle this live input